 Mr. Pish’s Woodland Adventure and Mr. Pish Goes to the Farm

 by K.S.
 Brooks

 Jo, from Inknbeans Press, recommended that we take a look at the educational book series of Mr. Pish authored by K.S.
 Brooks.
-We must thank her. was troubling to learn the recent news of Mr. Pish’s passing.
+We must thank her.
+It was troubling to learn the recent news of Mr. Pish’s passing.
 No one wants the brutal raw grief of a loved animal’s death.
 So it may seem odd that I would say I feel for people who never experienced such grief but I feel for them because it means they have not experience a great love of an animal.
 It is time.
 Overdue in fact.
 But overdue no longer.
 We are not only shaped by those we love when they are living, we are still shaped by them after their death.
-To honor animals who have passed and their guardians, Animal Blogging For Dill will post animals who are available for adoption to increase another animal’s chance to have a guardian.
+To honor animals who have passed and their guardians, Animal Blogging With Dill The Cat will post animals who are available for adoption to increase another animal’s chance to have a guardian.